Nxt Museum

 THE EXPERIENCE

-Visitors encounter two large, transparent root-like structures in continuous, data-driven communication.
+Visitors encounter two large, transparent root-like structures engaged in an ongoing, data-driven exchange.

 This interaction reveals the adaptive, symbiotic intelligence of forests and highlights the ecological lesson embedded in the work: resilience is achieved through collaboration.
 As viewers engage, the installation evolves in both motion and soundscape, creating a reflective and ever-changing sensory experience.